SunStarSys/www/content/CMS/pricing.md

 	- <span class="text-success">Up to 10 GB</span> covering total SunStar Systems server filesystem storage.
 Basically, this includes two source tree checkouts and one resultant build tree, and potentially the Subversion server's source DB if we are hosting it for you.
 Includes `.svn` dirs (containing pristine copies of all your files), but not the results of site branch builds, nor the per user IDE checkouts, in calculating total size.
 Additional storage available at <span class="text-success">$50 / GB / month</span>.

-	- Production web hosting is not a part of this offer, but we can provide it based on provisioned bandwidth capacity add-on costs, or at  <span class="text-success">15 cents per GB</span> (in arrears) network transfer as metered by our (compression-enabled) web servers.
-We expect to have a intercontinental POP network in place, with this same flat rate, and a market-leading 100% uptime SLA, before 2020 Q4.
+	- Production web hosting is not a part of this offer, but we can provide on a best-effort basis at  <span class="text-success">15 cents per GB</span> (in arrears) network transfer as metered by our (compression-enabled) web servers.
+We expect to have a intercontinental POP network in place, with this same flat rate, and a market-leading 100% uptime SLA, before this offer expires on September 7, 2020.

 	- This is introductory pricing good through September 7, 2020, and includes <span class="text-success">unlimited seating for self-hosted Subversion source trees</span>.